A good education produces young people with a positive sense of self-concept and sound emotional and mental well-being.

 Connect with external stakeholders by taking part in community-based organizations which support learning and children’s education.

-For example, linking your school’s learners with institutions like the Rotary or Kiwanis that have strong links with local community members.
+For example, linking your school’s learners with institutions like the Rotary International or Kiwanis International, which have strong connections to local community members and can provide mentorship, service opportunities, and real-world learning experiences.

 That way, students learn positive ways to care more about their communities.